Asylum Street Spankers: Lineup changes, studio albums

 With the departure of Guy Forsyth in 1997 the Spankers began playing their own songs, most of them in the roots styles the band was familiar with.
 By 1999 only Marrs and Wammo remained of the original line-up.

 Reconstructing the band, Marrs and Wammo began including more cross-genre experimentation, intricate arrangements, vocal harmonies, and humorous songs, sometimes with pointed social and cultural commentary.
 Also in 1999, Marrs and Wammo founded Spanks-a-Lot Records to release their music.

 In 2006, the satirical antiwar video "Stick Magnetic Ribbons on Your SUV" received 1,054,743 views on YouTube.
 The video was directed by Morgan Higby Night.

 In January 2008 the group premiered its stage show What?
 And Give Up Show Biz? off-Broadway at the Barrow Street Theatre.
 In January 2011, Asylum Street Spankers won the 10th Annual Independent Music Awards in the Gospel category for God's Favorite Band.

 Breakup, farewell tour

 After the band broke up in 2010, the remaining members announced one last tour, nine months in 50 cities: "Spanks for the Memories!
 The Farewell Tour."
 Down to one founding member, the band built a new show around Marrs, Newman, and returning member Charlie King.
 The "Spanks for Everything" Farewell Tour concluded with a series of final shows in Austin on April 20–23, 2011.

-In March 2011, the band raised over $20,000 from fans in order to create a DVD retrospective and documentary centered around their final performances in Austin.
+In March 2011, the band raised over $20,000 from fans in order to create a DVD retrospective and documentary centered on their final performances in Austin.

 In April 2014, an album with previous unreleased recordings of their last shows, The Last Laugh, was released.
 In 2015, The Last Laugh won the award for the "Live Performance Album" category at The 14th Annual Independent Music Awards.